 42% of the world has no delivery system for palliative care, and in 32%, services reached only a small percentage of the population.
 80% of the world’s population lack adequate access to the medications needed for palliative care and to treat their pain.

-The Economist Intelligence Unit’s Quality of Death Index report, released earlier this week ahead of World Day, illustrates a great disparity in access to palliative care, with higher-income countries clustered at the top of the ranking.
+The Economist Intelligence Unit’s Quality of Death Index report, released ahead of World Day, illustrates a great disparity in access to palliative care, with higher-income countries clustered at the top of the ranking.
 However, the report also shows the value of “of innovation and individual initiative,” with countries such as Mongolia, Panama and Uganda ranking relatively highly due to advances in teaching, national policy and opioid availability.

 Palliative care should be available for all with incurable illnesses, and it should be provided regardless of age, race, disease, gender, sexuality, or place.